The Holidays Act 2003 has been around a while now, but many kiwi employers still struggle to get holiday pay right.

-I won’t be attempting to cover every public holiday scenario in this short blog as there are many moving parts, instead here is an overview of some common questions we receive.
+This short blog focuses on paying public holidays.
+I won’t be attempting to cover every public holiday scenario, as there are many moving parts.
+Instead here is an overview of some questions we commonly receive.

 Fixed work schedules